Research Electronic Data Capture (REDCap)

 “The Stanford REDCap platform (http://redcap.stanford.edu) is developed and operated by Stanford Medicine Research IT team.
 The REDCap platform services at Stanford are subsidized by a) Stanford School of Medicine Research Office, and b) the National Center for Research Resources and the National Center for Advancing Translational Sciences, National Institutes of Health, through grant UL1 TR001085⤉. ”

 (⤉ For K award-supported scholars, use grant number KL2 TR001085.
 For T award-supported trainees, use grant number TL1 TR001085.)

 For projects using Stanford CHOIR platform to collect, or manage data, please use the following wording:

-“The CHOIR platform is developed and operated by Stanford Medicine Research IT team.
-The CHOIR platform at Stanford is made possible by Chris Redlich Endowment in Pain Research, Chris Redlich Endowment Fund. ”
+“The CHOIR platform (http://choir.stanford.edu) was created by Dr. Sean Mackey, Redlich Professor, Professor of Anesthesiology, Perioperative, and Pain Medicine, and developed and operated by Stanford Medicine Research IT team.
+The CHOIR platform at Stanford is made possible by philanthropic funds from the Chris Redlich Endowment, several NIH and PCORI grants.

 Stanford Course in Clinical Research

 Spectrum runs a course titled Spectrum Intensive Course in Clinical Research (ICCR): Study Design and Performance.
 This is a one-week immersion course for new clinical investigators, senior residents, fellows, and junior faculty (Assistant Professor and below from any faculty line) interested in pursuing careers in clinical and translational research and who have not had formal training in clinical research as part of a Masters or PhD degree program in Public Health or Epidemiology.